pauldeen79/DialogFramework/README.md

 Framework for creating dialogs (conversations) between a target system and an actor (user or system)

 # Usage
-The entry point for this framework is the DialogService.
+The entry point for this framework is the DialogApplicationService.
 You need to have a DialogDefinition instance, and call the Start method on the DialogService with this Dialog instance as argument.
-This will return a DialogContext.
-Then, you have to call Continue on the DialogService until the state of the Dialog is Completed. (which is whenever there is no next part, so the Completed part will be returned)
+This will return a Dialog.
+Then, you have to call Continue on the DialogApplicationService until the state of the Dialog is Completed. (which is whenever there is no next part, so the Completed part will be returned)

-Besides the Continue method, you also have Abort method on the DialogService to abort the dialog, or the NavigateTo method to navigate to another dialog part.
+Besides the Continue method, you also have Abort method on the DialogApplicationService to abort the dialog, or the NavigateTo method to navigate to another dialog part.

-Each method on the DialogService has a second method to check whether the method can be called in the current state.
+Each method on the DialogApplicationService has a second method to check whether the method can be called in the current state.
 These methods begin with 'Can', for example CanStart and CanContinue.

 # Example
 Here is some example C# code, which starts and finishes a two-step dialog: